 To make sure that you are fully prepared to head out on your trip, here are the top 10 things to do in Palm Springs with kids:

-But first, Getting to Palm Springs, CA:
+Getting to Palm Springs, California:

 Palm Springs includes nine cities – Palm Springs, Desert Hot Springs, Cathedral City, Rancho Mirage, Palm Desert, Indian Wells, La Quinta, Indio, and Coachella.
 Before I tell you about all the fun things to do in Palm Springs, we have to discuss how to get there.
 These are your options: